NerjalNosk/composite-mod/README.md

 You may as well add all additional tasks or configuration in the root project's build script, such as for example any modrinth/curseforge/git automatic release.

+### Parallel dependencies

+If you want to set a parallel dependency between two subprojects of the whole mod, a script is already there to help you with that.
+Just give a look at the example subprojects' `build.gradle` files to copy-paste it to your needs.
+You then only need to edit the `parallelDependencies` map (A String-boolean map) variable in order to have all the dependencies set up, as well as the `fabric.mod.json` dynamically updated

 ---